radius-project/docs/docs/content/concepts/links-concept/_index.md

 ## Next step

-Now that you have an understanding of Radius links, learn more about Radius environments:
+Now that you have an understanding of Radius Links, learn more about the Radius architecture:

-{{< button text="Environments" page="environments-concept" size="btn-lg" color="success" >}}
+{{< button text="Radius architecture" page="architecture" size="btn-lg" color="success" >}}